AcidBurnHen/croner/readme.md

 PyCroner became an essential tool at my work.
 We needed something dead simple, predictable, and able to run scheduled jobs on **both Windows and Linux** without relying on platform-specific schedulers.

-PyCroner solved that problem well — but as adoption grew, so did the need for even better performance and robustness.
+PyCroner solved that problem well, but as adoption grew, so did the need for even better performance and robustness.
 That’s why I rewrote it in Rust: to keep the simplicity, but make it **blazing fast** and capable of handling heavy workloads without breaking a sweat.

 Croner keeps the same goal: